atsign-foundation/noports/packages/sshnoports/bundles/linux/systemd/README.md

 # Systemd Units

-This directory contains systemd unit definitions for running various components of the Ssh No Ports suite.
+This directory contains systemd unit definitions for running various components of the SSH No Ports suite.

 ## sshnpd